ignasvilkas/code-project-2-quiz/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
-        2. The main points are made immediately with the hero image
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        1. Upon entering the site, users can see straight away that this is a quiz website.
+        2. The user can press 'Start Quiz' button to start the quiz.
+        3. The user can do the quiz by reading out a question and choosing the answer.
+        4. The user will get a result at the end.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.